jaykang920/x2/README.md

 implementation in order to make use of it.
 A *port* is an actual implementation of x2, targeting a specific platform or language.
 A port is usually named in the form of x2[target], where target signifies its platform or language.
-Especially when a port is targeting a specific programming language, it is normally named as x2[source file extension]: e.g., x2py, x2rb, etc.
+Especially when a port is targeting a specific programming language, it would be normally named as x2[source file extension].

 Follows the currently available ports of x2.